avalonreset/comfyui-railway/README.md

 # ComfyUI (CPU-only) on Railway (Docker)

 Minimal, production-ready **CPU-only** ComfyUI image for Railway.
 Installs ComfyUI from GitHub and pre-installs **ComfyUI-Manager** (based on the YanWenKun/ComfyUI-Docker `/cpu` approach).
-This image starts ComfyUI with `--cpu --normalizesd` to avoid any CUDA/GPU usage.
+This image starts ComfyUI with `--cpu` to avoid any CUDA/GPU usage.

 ## Railway quick start